10 Best Lower Back Machine Exercises to Strengthen and Protect Your Back

 3. Glute Ham Raise

-The glute ham raise is a bodyweight exercises that targets the lower back, glutes, hamstrings, and calves.
-This exercise is typically performed on a Glute Ham Developer machine and is a staple in strength and conditioning programs.
+The glute ham raise is a bodyweight exerciseย that targets the lower back, glutes, hamstrings, andย calves.ย It is typically performed on a Glute Ham Developer machine and is a staple in strength and conditioning programs.

-The glute ham raise is an effective target the hamstrings during the eccentric (lowering) portion.
-It also enhances lower back and spinal health due to the isometric contraction required to keep the spine neutral during the exercise.
+The glute ham raise effectivelyย targets the hamstrings during the eccentric (lowering) portion.ย The isometric contractionย required to keep the spine neutral during the exercise also enhances lower back and spinal health.

 Glute Ham Raise